 Virtual experiences play a unique role in an association’s long-term and permanent event strategy.
 Associations need to convene to fulfill their missions, and virtual experiences enable organizations to meet, engage with members, and diversify their business models.
 The opportunity to provide information, continuing education, and connections are still very much present – and for some industries and professions, even intensified – with a virtual experience.

-SmithBucklin provides a range of virtual experience solutions, including:
+SmithBucklin provides a range of virtual experience solutions for our association management client organizations, including:

-• Partnering with associations to determine and define the event purpose, reason to convene, and key objectives
+• Determining and defining the event purpose, reason to convene, and key objectives

-• Designing, developing, and launching an organization’s virtual experience
+• Delivery and execution of an organization’s virtual experience

-• Developing a long-term event strategy that incorporates both in-person and virtual experiences
+• Development of a long-term event strategy that incorporates both in-person and virtual experiences

 • Recommendations for technology platforms, experience design, educational programming, tradeshow and sponsorship sales and fulfillment, and more